 Things to know about Haritha Resort, Gandikota

 *The entrance of the resort which is built like a fortress is few meters away from the Gandikota Fort.

 *There are 10 rooms in total.
 6 Non AC rooms at Rs.
 730, 3 AC rooms at Rs.
 1200 and a huge house which has three dormitories priced at Rs.
 1500 total – each dormitory has 8 beds.
 Weekends are usually full is what the caretaker says.

 *They served decent veg food – had veg fried rice, daal and curd rice.
 Cost us Rs.
 340. If I understood the caretaker right (he spoke in Telugu, and I can in bits and pieces), they serve only veg food.

 At 1445 hrs, we proceeded to Gandikota Fort.
 You can drive inside this fort, all the way to the Mosque.
 Once you enter the fort, you will pass by the Charminar, a jail, the Madhavaraya Temple and then the Mosque with two minarets, Renganatha Temple and finally the Grand Canyon of India.

-These places have a beauty that can never be replaced and to imagine the architectural insight of the people of those days never ceases to amaze me.
+These places have a beauty that can never be substituted and the architectural insights of the people back then never ceases to amaze me!

 But for the Madhavaraya Temple, we could go inside all other places.
-There is also a huge granary inside the Fort.
+There is also a huge granary inside the Gandikota Fort.
 We had fun inside the Renganatha Temple as there was not much crowd and felt like the temple was ours at that time.
-Spend some time here looking at the intricate sculptures, something I always love staring at.
+Do spend some time here looking at the intricate sculptures, something I always love staring at.

 We got done with all of this in under two hours and ended the trip with the image of this beautiful landscape in our heads.
-After all, it isn’t called the ‘Grand Canyon of India’ for nothing 🙂
+After all, Gandikota isn’t called the ‘Grand Canyon of India’ for nothing 🙂